 Whilst wholly-owned by the Government of Western Australia, The Perth Mint is a commercially focused business that is entirely self-funded while still paying the Government the equivalent corporate income tax plus 75% of its after tax profits as a dividend.

-At 30 June 2019, the Perth Mint Depository held approximately AUD 3.47 billion worth of precious metals on behalf of investors.
+As at April 2021, the Perth Mint Depository held approximately AUD $5 billion worth of precious metals on behalf of investors.

 For key financial figures please see our Annual Reports page.